Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Evolution of an ensemble of binaries in an external tidal field

 In principle, equation \eqref{eq:kinetic} gives the exact continuum description of the DF at the most fine-grained possible level, assuming there are infinitely many binaries in our sample.
 If we could follow the DF with this perfect resolution, we would find that each infinitesimal piece of ``probability fluid'' retained the same density $f$ as it moved through phase space.
 Of course, in reality, our sample is always finite, and any measurement of the DF always involves some effective binning, which is equivalent to the \textit{mixing} of nearby phase space fluid elements \citep{Dehnen_2005}.
 This means that in practice, at some scale in phase space (potentially an extremely small scale, but finite nonetheless) the DF must be coarse-grained.

 The result of coarse-graining is that Liouville's theorem no longer holds in the exact sense of every infinitesimally small phase-space fluid element conserving its value of $f$.
-Instead, it implies the following two \textit{local} properties (\citealt{THL_1986, Dehnen_2005}), which we will find useful for proving results about eccentricity DFs in the next section\footnote{These properties require phase space to be finite, which is true in our case at each for fixed semimajor axis $a$.
-For a visualization of the space, see Figure 1 of H22.}: \begin{itemize} \item The minimum value of $f$ at time $t$, namely $f_\mathrm{min}(t)$, cannot decrease: $\md f_\mathrm{min} / \md t \geq 0$. \item The maximum value of $f$ at time $t$, namely $f_\mathrm{max}(t)$, cannot increase: $\md f_\mathrm{max} / \md t \leq 0$. \end{itemize} Coarse-graining also violates the exact conservation of $C_2$ (equation \eqref{eq:Casimir}).
-That is, rather than being invariant, it need only be non-increasing:
+Instead, it implies the following two \textit{local} properties (\citealt{THL_1986, Dehnen_2005}), which we will find useful for proving results about eccentricity DFs in the next subsection\footnote{These properties require phase space to be finite, which is true in our case at each for fixed semimajor axis $a$.
+For a visualization of the space, see Figure 1 of H22.}: \begin{itemize} \item The minimum value of $f$ at time $t$, namely $f_\mathrm{min}(t)$, cannot decrease: $\md f_\mathrm{min} / \md t \geq 0$. \item The maximum value of $f$ at time $t$, namely $f_\mathrm{max}(t)$, cannot increase: $\md f_\mathrm{max} / \md t \leq 0$. \end{itemize} Coarse-graining also violates the exact conservation of $C_2$.
+That is, rather than being invariant, the $C_2$ value of the coarse-grained DF need only be non-increasing:

 which is directly analogous to the non-decreasing nature of entropy.